A Rookie Anglican Guide to an Anglican Worship Service

 The Great Thanksgiving

-The Celebrant (a presbyter/priest who leads these prayers) takes bread by placing it on the table.
+The celebrant (the priest who leads these prayers) takes the bread by placing it on the table.
 He gives thanks along with the people.
-He breaks it, signifying both Christ’s body broken and the shared nature of communion.
-And then he gives it, administering the body and blood of Christ to the people of God.
+He breaks it, signifying both Christ’s broken body and the shared nature of communion, and then he gives it, administering the body and blood of Christ to the people of God.

 The Words of Institution